Conditions › Sports & Work Injuries › Sprains & Strains

 What to Expect

 Recovery timelines depend on the type, location, and severity of the injury.
 Mild sprains and strains typically recover in two to four weeks.
 Moderate injuries may take four to eight weeks.
-Severe tears may require three to six months of rehabilitation.
+Severe tears may require three to six months of structured rehabilitation.

 Schedule Today